princeton-nlp/SimPO/README.md

 # Simple Preference Optimization (SimPO)

 This repository contains the code and released models for our paper [SimPO: Simple Preference Optimization with a Reference-Free Reward](https://arxiv.org/abs/2405.14734).
 We propose a simpler and more effective preference optimization algorithm than DPO (Direct Preference Optimization) without using a reference model.
 SimPO outperforms DPO and its latest variants across AlpacaEval 2, MT-Bench, and Arena-Hard benchmarks under various settings.
+Please find all the released model checkpoints at [this link](https://huggingface.co/collections/princeton-nlp/simpo-66500741a5a066eb7d445889).

 <img src="./SimPO.png" width="1000px"></img>